-African-American Lenwood Sloan was in his twenties before he learned why his father insisted he is nice to the lone elderly white man that lived at the end of their block.
+African-American Lenwood Sloan was in his 20s before he learned why his father insisted he is nice to the lone elderly white man that lived at the end of their block.
 Little was he expecting to discover that his family had a secret – that the man was his great-grandfather.

 “Why was it kept a secret?”
 Sloan asks of the intrigued crowd, gathered back in 2015 to hear him delve into the complex history between Irish-Americans and African-Americans at “Black-Irish Identities: A Symposium” at Glucksman Ireland House, New York.

 When faced with the facts, the appearance of a white man in Sloan’s family tree does not seem all that surprising.
-People such as Barack Obama, Muhammad Ali, Eddie Murphy, Billie Holiday and Beyonce all have traces of Irish DNA or Irish ancestors.
+People such as Barack Obama, Muhammad Ali, Eddie Murphy, Billie Holiday, and Beyonce all have traces of Irish DNA or Irish ancestors.

-Thirty-eight per cent of African-Americans have some percentage of Irish DNA, Sloan claims, and there is a history of intermarriage between the two communities in places such as New Orleans that dates back to a time when African-American men had a life expectancy of 14 years while Irish-American men lived to 31.
+Thirty-eight percent of African-Americans have some percentage of Irish DNA, Sloan claims, and there is a history of intermarriage between the two communities in places such as New Orleans that dates back to a time when African-American men had a life expectancy of 14 years while Irish-American men lived to 31.
 In contrast, Sloan tells how African-American women had an average life expectancy of 36 while Irish women could only be expected to live to 18.